bencetaro/bencetaro/README.md

 ### Hi there 👋

-My programming journey so far: 🤖
+Welcome to my github page.
+Below you can see my programming journey so far: 🤖
 - 2017: Learned C/C++ as first programming language
 - 2018: Switched to Python because of GIS applications
 - 2019: Made my diploma work about Object Detection: [repo](https://github.com/bencetaro/CV_sentinel_object_detection)